 Below is a list of well-known mattress brands in Singapore.
-You won’t go wrong getting your mattress from one of these brands.
-Find out more about the most popular mattress brands.
+You won’t go wrong getting your beds from one of these brands.
+Find out more about the most popular brands.

-These are the ‘bed in a box’ brands that we featured in our online mattress shopping guide.
-Read the full guide to find out more about the pricing and type of mattress they sell.
+These are the ‘bed in a box’ brands in Singapore that we featured in our online mattress shopping guide.
+Read the full guide to find out more about the pricing and type of mattresses they sell.

 7. Make sure to test your mattress

 A mattress is a long-term purchase.
 It is important to test it by lying down on it, whether in-store or at home.
-Mattress specialty stores like Simmons make mattress testing a very comfortable (and not awkward) experience.
+Speciality stores like Simmons make mattress testing a very comfortable (and not awkward) experience.

 Here are the steps to test out your mattress: